Frequently Asked QUESTIONS

 • No!
 Your family member likely already knows how to spell (and read) but due to whole-body apraxia has not been able to demonstrate their ability until now.
 Many spellers around the globe have learned to use spelled communication without being taught to spell first.
 We start with presuming competence.

 • Whole-body apraxia is often explained as a 'brain-body disconnect'.
 The person knows what they want to do but their body does not carry out the movement they want to make and sometimes appears to have a mind of its own e.g., a speller may walk away when they are interested in engaging.
-Many open spellers have spelled statements like, 'don't listen to my 'mouth words' or my body.
-I want to spell but my body betrays me by walking away'.
-You can learn more about whole body apraxia by visiting Dr Dana Johnson's channel on YouTube.

 • No, typing well practiced familiar words and phrases into YouTube or a browser is a different motor-cognitive skill to expressing high cognitive thoughts, feelings, views and opinions in full sentences.